dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

                 enable_queue=True).launch()

 ```

 On `line 22` we are loading the GPT model directly from the [EleutherAI model hub](https://huggingface.co/EleutherAI) and serving the predictions on the Space.

+Once the build completes, your Space is live.
 Check out the running demo app on my [Space](https://huggingface.co/spaces/dnth/gpt-j-6B).
 Or try them out 👇

 <iframe src="https://hf.space/embed/dnth/gpt-j-6B/+" frameBorder="0" width="800" height="900" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

-Gradio apps come with an API endpoint that you can use to access the app from elsewhere.
+A Gradio app comes with an API endpoint that you can use to access the app from elsewhere.
 For example, I've used this feature to get model predictions on my Android app [here](https://dicksonneoh.com/portfolio/how_to_deploy_od_models_on_android_with_flutter/).

 To view the API, click on "view the api" button at the bottom of the Space.
 It brings you to the API [page](https://hf.space/embed/dnth/gpt-j-6B/api) that shows you how to use the endpoint.